JLCR/Deep_RL_Unity_Navigation/README.md

 Follow the instructions in `Navigation.ipynb` to get started with training your own agent!

 ### Files description

-**report.md:** This file describes the details of the implementation (model architecture, DQN algorithm, hyperparameters,...) and suggestions for further work.
+**- report.md:** This file describes the details of the implementation (model architecture, DQN algorithm, hyperparameters,...) and suggestions for further work.

-**model.py:** This file specifies the pytorch model architecture used.
+**- model.py:** This file specifies the pytorch model architecture used.

-**dqn_agent.py:** This file contains all of the functions required for the agent to interact with the enviroment.
+**- dqn_agent.py:** This file contains all of the functions required for the agent to interact with the enviroment.

-**checkpoint.pth:** This file contains the trained weights of trained agent.
+**- checkpoint.pth:** This file contains the trained weights of trained agent.
 You can use this file to straight away test an agent without having to train one yourself.

-**ipynb file:** This file is a Jupyter notebook used to train your agent.
+**- ipynb file:** This file is a Jupyter notebook used to train your agent.

 ### References

 + Sutton, Richard & Barto, Andrew.
 [Reinforcement Learning: An introduction](https://s3-us-west-1.amazonaws.com/udacity-drlnd/bookdraft2018.pdf).